A-Z Artist Index Compilations Record Labels Media

 Bio:

 Cromwell formed in the early 1970s as a quartet.
-Singer Mick O'Hagan from Drogheda was the son of tenor Pat O'Hagan.
-Patrick Brady (guitar) and Michael Kiely (drums) were from Drumcondra in Dublin.
-Michael Kiely had been a musical journalist for High Times, an early 70s underground rock newspaper which was a forerunner of Hot Press in its coverage of the Irish rock scene.
+Singer Mick O'Hagan from Drogheda was the son of tenor Pat O'Hagan (and the brother of Johnny Logan).
+Patrick Brady (guitar) and Michael Kiely (bass) were from Drumcondra in Dublin.
+Michael P. Kiely had been a musical journalist for High Times, an early 70s underground rock newspaper which was a forerunner of Hot Press in its coverage of the Irish rock scene.
 He'd earlier been in Julian's Heirs with his brothers David and Des.

-Cromwell supported Rory Gallagher on his Irish tour in 1972 alongside Sleepy Hollow.
+Cromwell debuted at Open-air concert in Swords, County Dublin in 1970.
+They supported Rory Gallagher on his Irish tour in 1972 alongside Sleepy Hollow.
 Their live set was a mixture of originals and covers, including Granny's Intentions.
 Given that Rory recorded these shows for a live album, live recordings of Cromwell from this tour may exist.

 Cromwell in 1972-73 with Mick O'Hagan